 Mailers may be authorized to mail items without affixing postage when payment is made at the time of mailing from a permit imprint advance deposit account.
 Each mailpiece sent under this method must bear a permit imprint indicia showing that postage is paid.
-This payment method may be used for postage and extra services fees for Priority Mail Express (eVS only), Priority Mail, First-Class Mail, First-Class Package Service, Standard Mail, Parcel Select, and Package Services.
+This payment method may be used for postage and extra services fees for Priority Mail Express (eVS only), Priority Mail, First-Class Mail, First-Class Package Service — Commercial, USPS Marketing Mail, Parcel Select, and Package Services.
 This method is not available for Periodicals, USPS Retail Ground, or for Priority Mail Express, not mailed using the electronic verification system (eVS) program, and must not be used to pay postage on any mailpiece that is designed for reply purposes (except for permit reply mail under 505.2.0).
 Permit imprint mailings must contain at least 200 pieces or 50 pounds (604.5.1.2) except nonpresorted Bound Printed Matter, or as allowed in 604.5.1.2, but higher volumes may be required depending on price claimed.
 These mailings must be presented for weighing unless otherwise authorized by Business Mailer Support (608.8.1).

-A mailer must complete PS Form 3615, Mailing Permit Application and Customer Profile, and pay a one-time application fee at the Post Office where mailings are made.
+A mailer must complete PS Form 3615, Mailing Permit Application and Customer Profile, and if applicable pay a one-time application fee at the Post Office where mailings are made.
 If no permit imprint mailings are made and no annual fee payments are made during a 2-year period, the permit is revoked.
 A separate annual mailing fee may also be due, depending on the class of mail to be prepared.

 Producing permit imprints: embossed or unembossed permit imprint indicia may be made by printing press, hand stamp, lithography, mimeograph, address plate, or similar device.
 They must not be typewritten or hand-drawn.